 Follow our announcements on Twitter and/or Facebook.
 Please support the cost of this site by initiating any Amazon purchases via our link above.

-The most recent described DVDs are as follows: Rio 2, Bad Grandpa .5, The Grand Budapest Hotel, Jack Ryan: Shadow Recruit, Non-Stop, Son of God, RoboCop, Lone Survivor, Endless Love, Covert Affairs, The Monuments Men, About Last Night, Pompeii, Labor Day, Devil's Due, The Secret Life of Walter Mitty, The Black Nativity, Ride Along, Paranormal Activity: The Marked Ones, Anchorman 2: The Legend Continues, 47 Ronin, Walking With Dinosaurs, The Wolf of Wall Street, and more.
-See all 2014 DVDs!
+The most recent described DVDs are as follows: Noah, Heaven is For Real, Rio 2, Bad Grandpa .5, The Grand Budapest Hotel, Jack Ryan: Shadow Recruit, Non-Stop, Son of God, RoboCop, Lone Survivor, Endless Love, Covert Affairs, The Monuments Men.
+See:

-Our friends across the pond at the Audio Description Association in the UK have published a most interesting paper entitled: A Word In Your Ear: A Theatre Describer's Introduction to AD, by Mary Plackett.
+And other friends across the pond at the Audio Description Association in the UK have published a very interesting paper entitled: A Word In Your Ear: A Theatre Describer's Introduction to AD, by Mary Plackett.
 The paper describes the process used to prepare for and describe a live theatre production.
 Planning, approach, technique, and technology are all addressed.
 A great read!
-(Posted July 19)
+(Updated July 31)